On the lower end of the price range you can find a Bernedoodle puppy priced as cheap as $750.

 Merle Bernedoodle premium

-Depending on the breeder a merle tri color Berniedoodle can cost $500 to $1000 more then the standard tri color coat.
+Depending on the breeder a merle tri color Berniedoodle can cost $500 to $1000 more than the standard tri color coat.

 Merle coats are rare and they need to be carefully bred not to cause blindness in a dog.
 A merle tri-color coat is the most expensive colored Bernedoodle to buy.

-4. Quality Breeder: How where you get your Bernedoodle affects the cost of a puppy
+4. Quality Breeder: Where you get your Bernedoodle affects the cost of a puppy

 Where you get your Bernedoodle will have the most impact on the cost of a puppy.
 These are the 4 basic ways to get a puppy and their price points.